rndinfosecguy/OSWA-Experience-And-Exam-Preparation/syllabus.md

 - you need to identify what kind of technology/framework is used on the target machine
 - then it is a good idea to perform some basic tests to identify if templates are used at all and the website is vulnerable
 - `seclists` provides a good wordlist to detect SSTIs: `/usr/share/seclists/Fuzzing/template-engines-expressions.txt`
-- The following picture gives an overview what template engine might be in use if certain tests succeed: https://portswigger.net/web-security/images/template-decision-tree.png
+- The following picture gives an overview what template engine might be in use if a certain test succeeded: https://portswigger.net/web-security/images/template-decision-tree.png

 ### exploit
 - the exploitation impact ranges from XSS to RCE depending on the template engine used
 - RCEs for apache freemarker, twig and pug/jade: https://book.hacktricks.xyz/pentesting-web/ssti-server-side-template-injection

 ## Remote Code Execution
-Try to think what the target application might do in the backend to look for reasonable sinks.
+Try to think what the target application might do in the backend when using features of the website.
+Does the web application maybe call an external program?
 When you identified a potential injection point you usually have to escape from the original command and inject your own.

 ### Command Seperators
 - `&`